 School Food Service HACCP Resources

-As of July 2005, any school lunch program participating in the National School Lunch Program of the United States Department of Agriculture (USDA), must have a school food safety program.
+School lunch programs participating in the National School Lunch Program of the United States Department of Agriculture (USDA), must have a school food safety program.

 “Section 111 of the Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) amended section 9(h) of the Richard B. Russell National School Lunch Act by requiring school food authorities (SFAs) to implement a food safety program.
 The Reauthorization Act requires that, during the preparation and service of meals, the SFA comply with a HACCP system established by the Secretary of Agriculture.”